mileweb/ngportal-language/readme.md

 This project should only be worked on with this tool.

 Before you commit, please do a `git diff` to make sure you did not inadvertantely change the line order, indentation, line-end etc. Only the lines you actually modified should show up in the diff.
-Otherwise it will be very difficult to track changes.
+Otherwise, it will be very difficult to track changes.

+BabelEdit has a feature, "Show source", allowing you to see if the ID is used in your source code.
+Though convenient, the feature is imperfect.
+BabelEdit fails to find references to many IDs.
+It is important to check the source code to confirm an ID is indeed unused before deleting it.